A. The next Travel Bootcamp will take place on Saturday the 30th of June at QT Hotel, Surfers Paradise, Gold Coast, Australia.

 A. There are just 150 tickets for sale.

-A. Unfortunately not, 10% GST will be added to ticket prices but the conference ticket is tax deductible.
+A. Unfortunately not, 10% GST will be added to ticket prices, but many find that this conference ticket is tax deductible.
+It’s a day of professional development, after all.

 A. Aside from the full day of instruction and workshops, you’ll receive: